MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/platform-automation-and-devops.md

 - **AppDevOps**

-  - App migration or transformation.
+  - App migration or transformation

-  - App management and monitoring.
+  - App management and monitoring

-  - RBAC (app resources).
+  - RBAC (app resources)

-  - Security monitoring and audit (app resources).
+  - Security monitoring and audit (app resources)

-  - Cost management (app resources).
+  - Cost management (app resources)

-  - Network management (app resources).
+  - Network management (app resources)

   - In some instances, customers may wish to break AppDevOps into more granular roles such as AppDataOps for database management like traditional database administrator roles or AppSecOps, where more security sensitive apps are concerned.